-The CSEMs provide direct evidence of the precision of ISASP scores across the full performance continuum.
-Tables 8.2 to 8.5 contain CSEMs at five score points on each ISASP assessment over a range that includes the middle 80 percent of the statewide score distribution.
-The tables also include the overall SEM described previously and the standard deviation of the ISASP scale score (ISS) for each grade.
-As can be seen from the table, the CSEMs describe a range of measurement precision above and below the overall SEM.
-Relative to the standard deviation of the ISS at each grade, the CSEMs demonstrate that the expected variability around a given observed score (a measure of measurement precision) is markedly less than the variability of the ISSs scores overall.
-The CSEMs in Tables 8.2 to 8.5 are roughly one-fifth to two-fifths of a within-grade standard deviation.
-CSEMs of this magnitude compare favorably to those observed in other fixed-form assessments of general student achievement (Dunbar & Welch, 2014; Minnesota Department of Education, 2018).
-Their magnitudes also exhibit the same pattern over the score scale as that observed in some standards-based, adaptive assessments used for state accountability.
-The CSEMs reported by the Smarter-Balanced Assessment Consortium (SBAC), for example, for adaptive assessments in ELA and Mathematics average about three-tenths of a within-grade standard deviation (see Smarter Balanced Summative Assessments, 2014, 2017).
+The CSEMs of ISASP scores based on results from the 2022 administration are reported in Tables 8.2 to 8.5 at five score points on each ISASP assessment, a range that includes the middle 80 percent of the statewide score distribution.
+The tables also include the standard deviation (SD) of the ISS for each grade in the 2022 ISASP program.
+As can be seen from the tables, the CSEMs indicate an adequately precise estimate of measurement precision across the full performance continuum.
+Relative to the SD of the ISS at each grade, the CSEMs demonstrate that the expected variability around a given ISS score is markedly less than the variability of ISS scores overall.
+The CSEMs in Tables 8.2 to 8.5 are roughly one- to two-fifths of a withingrade standard deviation, indicating substantial measurement precision at each reported achievement level for all grades and tests.
+CSEMs of this magnitude compare favorably to those observed in other assessments of general student achievement (Dunbar & Welch, 2014; Minnesota Department of Education, 2018).
+Their magnitudes also exhibit the same pattern over the score scale as that observed in other standards-based, adaptive assessments used for state accountability.
+For example, the CSEMs reported by the Smarter-Balanced Assessment Consortium (SBAC) for adaptive assessments in ELA and Mathematics average about three-tenths of a within-grade standard deviation (see Smarter Balanced Summative Assessments, 2014, 2017).